ComplexSymbol/LiTeX-eq-renderer/README.md

 - Inverse trig function of sin, cos, and tan
 - Algebreic constants: e, pi, i, x
 - Expression Evaluator with implicit multiplication support
-- Complex number support with log, exp, trig, and radicals.
+- Complex number support with all functions

 ## Inputting expressions:
 Expression syntax differs slightly from regular LaTeX when it comes to a few functions.
 To make the expression less ambiguous, easier for the parser to understand, and to make the code more lightweight, extra braces are required around a few functions.
 Functions that are not in this list are the same as in LaTeX.
-### Negative sign:
+### Negative sign (python):
 Negative sign, which is shorter than the minus operator, can be specified by using the tilde (~). e.g. "~4+3" Using the minus _operator_ in that example ("-4+3") does not yield an error, but it may cause unexpected errors if placed in other parts of the expression.
 It is best to use the tilde when specifying a negative number.
+### Negative sign (c++):
+After realizing that the python implementation of negative sign is really bad, the ~ character is only recognized by the rendering engine.
+It is immediately replaced with - in the evaluator.
 ### Exponents:
 Exponents should look like this when they are inputted into both the renderer and the evaluator. e.g. "a^{b}" Braces are required even if there is only 1 digit in the exponent.
 ### Subscript: